hannahdesmond/mastery-curriculum/chapter6/README.md

 > `#{}` inside a string will allow you to execute a statement inside a string.
 The return value from the statement is concatenated into the surrounding string.

-We could get this program down to three lines if we wanted to, by using a [ternary operator](https://launchschool.com/books/ruby/read/flow_control).
+We could get this program down to three lines if we wanted to, by using a [ternary operator](https://www.rubyguides.com/2019/10/ruby-ternary-operator/).
 However, I don't think that makes it much better.
 This code is attractive to me because each line neatly mirrors each requirement we were given.
 The first line is the first requirement.
 The second line the second, and so on.

-> Good code is not as terse as possible: good code fulfils the requirements as closely as possible.
+> Good code is not as terse as possible, good code fulfils the requirements as closely as possible.

 %/accordion%